nervosnetwork/rfcs/rfcs/0000-ckb/main.md

 In distributed environments with network delay and node faults, consensus algorithms aim to achieve two goals: correctness and performance.
 Correctness includes consistency (identical copies of data on each node) and availability (the system responds to user's requests within reasonable time).
 Performance includes transaction latency (the time between the submission of requests and the confirmation of execution results) and transaction throughput (number of transactions the system is capable of processing per second).

 Permissionless blockchains run in open networks where nodes can join and exit freely, and there's no certainty when they're online.
 Those are difficult problems for traditional BFT consensus algorithms to solve.
-Satoshi Nakamoto introduced economic incentives and probalistic consensus to solve these problems, in turn so called Nakamoto consensus requires two more properties, openness and fairness, to guarantee its correctness.
-Openness allows nodes to join and exit the network freely, the blockchain must work properly no mattern there're 100,000 nodes or only 1 node in network; fairness ensures nodes get fair returns for their effort to keep the network functional and secure.
-Permissionless blockchain's consensus protocol also need to consider operational cost as part of their performance metrics.
+Satoshi Nakamoto introduced economic incentives and probalistic consensus to solve these problems.
+The Nakamoto Consensus requires two more properties, openness and fairness, to guarantee its correctness.
+Openness allows nodes to join and exit the network freely - the blockchain must work properly, no matter there're 100,000 nodes or only 1 node in the network; fairness ensures nodes get fair returns for their efforts to keep the network functioning and secure.
+Permissionless blockchains' consensus protocols also need to consider operational cost as part of the performance metrics.

-The Nakamoto consenus, popularized by Bitcoin's Proof of Work, has excellent openness and availability.
-Nodes in the Bitcoin network may join and exit freely with barely cost, and the network performance remains constant with more participating nodes.
+The Nakamoto Consenus, popularized by Bitcoin's Proof of Work, has excellent openness and availability.
+Nodes in the Bitcoin network may join and exit freely with minimal cost, and the network performance remains constant with more participating nodes.
 However, its throughput is quite low - Bitcoin network's 7 transactions / second throughput can't meet the demand of real world business use cases.
-Even with 2nd layer scalability solutions (e.g. Lightening Network), where most of transactions can happen off chain, channel's opening and closing are still constrained by the performance of the root chain.
+Even with 2nd layer scalability solutions (e.g. Lightening Network), where most of transactions can happen off chain, the opening and closing of channels are still constrained by the performance of the root chain.
 The safety of 2nd layer solutions can be compromised when the root chain is too crowded.
-Nakamoto consensus use blocks as votes, which makes it take longer (up to 10 minutes to an hour) to confirm transactions, leading to inferior user experience.
+Nakamoto Consensus uses blocks as votes, which takes longer (up to 10 minutes to an hour) to confirm transactions, and leads to inferior user experience.
 When there's a network partition, the Bitcoin network may continue to function, but it can't guarantee whether the transactions will be confirmed, therefore it's not suitable for business scenarios requiring high degree of certainty.

 After 30 years of research, traditional Byzantine Fault Tolerance consensus algorithms can achieve throughput and transaction confirmation speed on par with centralized systems.
 However, it's difficult for nodes to join or exit freely, and the network's performance decreases rapidly with the increased number of consensus participating nodes.
 Traditional BFT consensus algorithms has lower tolerance to faults.
 When the network partitions, nodes can't achieve consensus and the network loses liveliness, making it difficult to meet the availability requirements of permissionless blockchains.

-Through our own research and practice, we've come to realize that the traditional BFT algorithms function well in normal situations with simple logic, but need complicated logic to deal with fault situations; Nakamoto consensus functions with the same logic under either normal or fault situations, at the expense of happy path system performance.
+Through our own research and practice, we've come to realize that the traditional BFT algorithms function well in normal situations with simple logic, but they need complicated logic to deal with fault conditions; the Nakamoto Consensus functions with the same logic under either normal or fault conditions, at the expense of normal path system performance.
 If we could combine Nakamoto Consensus and traditional BFT consensus algorithms in a secure way, the new hybrid consensus algorithm may give the best balance in consistency, availability, fairness and operational cost [3][4].

 We will design and implement a new hybrid consensus algorithm for CKB.
-By combining Nakamoto consensus and the traditional BFT consensus, we retain the system's openness and availability, and take advantage of the excellent performance of the traditional BFT consensus under normal conditions.
+By combining Nakamoto Consensus and the traditional BFT consensus, we retain the system's openness and availability, and take advantage of the excellent performance of the traditional BFT consensus under normal conditions.
 This minimizes transaction latency and greatly improves system throughput.

-CKB uses Cell Capacity as consensus participation token.
-Nodes that wish to participate in the consensus process need to bond Cell Capacity as security deposit.
+CKB uses Cell Capacity as the consensus participation token.
+Nodes that wish to participate in the consensus process need to bond Cell Capacity as security deposits.
 The system uses the bond Cell Capacity for vote weight calculation and block reward distribution.
-If byzantine behaviors are observed on consensus nodes, other nodes can submit proof to have their deposits confiscated.
+If byzantine behaviors are observed on consensus nodes, other nodes can submit proofs to have byzantine nodes' deposits confiscated.
 The deposit mechanism increases the cost of byzantine behaviors and the security of the consensus.

-Please check CKB Consensus Paper for more details.
+Please check the CKB Consensus Paper for more details.

 ## Economics

 The economic model is at the core of permissionless blockchains.
 Bitcoin solved the open network's consensus challenge for the first time with the introduction of economic incentives.
 Every blockchain network is an autonomous community bound together with economic incentives.
 A well designed economic model should incentivize all participants to contribute to the success of the community and maximize the utility of the blockchain.

 CKB's economic design aims to motivate users, developers and node operators to work towards the common goal of forming and storing common knowledge.
-CKB's economic model is also designed to focus on states, using increased Cell capacity and transaction fee as rewards to provide incentives.
+CKB's economic model is also designed to focus on states, using increased Cell Capacity and transaction fees as rewards to provide incentives.

-The creation and storage of states on the CKB have incurred cost.
+The creation and storage of states on the CKB incur cost.
 The creation of states needs to be validated by full nodes, incurring computational cost; the storage of states needs full nodes to provide storage space on an ongoing basis.
-Currently permissionless blockchains only charge one time transaction fees, and allow data from the transactions to be stored on all full nodes, occupying storage space forever.
+Current permissionless blockchains only charge one time transaction fees, but allow data to be stored on all full nodes, occupying storage space forever.

-In CKB, cells are basic storage unit of state.
+In the CKB, cells are basic storage unit of states.
 Unoccupied cell capacity is transferable, which brings cell liquidity.
-Occupied cell capacity can not be transfered thus they lose liquidity.
-Therefore, cell owners pay with liquidity of cell capacity for the storage cost.
+Occupied cell capacity can not be transfered and they lose liquidity.
+Therefore, cell owners pay for storage cost with liquidity of the cell capacity.
 The larger capacity and longer time they occupy, the higher liquidity cost they pay.
-The advantage of liquidity payment, compared to upfront payment, is that it avoids the problem that the upfront payment could be used up, and the system would have to recycle the cells.
+The advantage of liquidity payments, compared to upfront payments, is that it avoids the problem that upfront payments could be used up, and the system would have to recycle the cells.
+The price of cell capacity is the direct measurement on the value of common knowledge stored in the CKB.

-The price of cell capacity is direct measurement on the value of the common knowledge stored in CKB.
-Note that cells could have different owners and users, and owners can pay the liquidity cost on behalf of their users.
+Cells could have different owners and users, and owners can pay the liquidity cost on behalf of their users.
 Updating cell's data or transferring their ownerships incur transaction fees.
 Nodes can set the transaction fee levels that they're willing to accept.
 Transaction fees are determined by the market.
-Owners can also pay transition fees on behalf of their users.
+Owners can also pay transaction fees on behalf of their users.

 Another obstacle preventing blockchains mass adoption is that transaction fees have to paid with native tokens of the blockchain.
-This requires users to acquire the native tokens before using the services, raising the barrier of use.
-On the other hand, users are used to the freemium business model and mandatory transaction fees doesn't meet the habits of mainstream users.
-By allowing cell owners to pay on behalf of users, CKB solves both of the problems, and provides to the developers more business model choices.
+This requires users to acquire native tokens before using the services, raising the barrier of use.
+On the other hand, users are used to the freemium business model, and mandatory transaction fees hurt adoption of the mainstream users.
+By allowing cell owners to pay on behalf of their users, CKB solves both of the problems, and provides more business model choices to the developers.

 The majority of system transaction fees go to the block generation nodes.
 The rest of the fees will be used to support research, development and operations of the Nervos project.
 The percentage of this transaction fee distribution is determined with the liquid voting ([Liquid Voting](#liquid_voting)) process.

-Other than paying for the cost of common knowledge's creation and storage, cell capacity can also be used for other purposes such as consensus security deposit and liquid voting.
+Other than paying for the cost of common knowledge's creation and storage, cell capacity can also be used for other purposes such as consensus security deposits and liquid voting.
 The security of CKB is directly related to the security deposits of the full nodes.
 The higher the total consensus deposits, the higher cost malicious behaviors will incur, and the more secure the system as a whole will be.
-Ensuring adequate consensus deposit, therefore system security, is one of the goals of Nervos' monetary policy.
-Adjusting inflation rate changes the risk free rate of return for consensus participants, and it can be used to adjust consensus nodes participation.
+Ensuring adequate consensus deposits, therefore system security, is one of the goals of Nervos' monetary policy.
+Adjusting inflation rate changes the risk free rate of return for consensus participants, and it can be used to modulate consensus nodes participation.

-Please check Nervos CKB Economic Paper for details of the economic model.
+Please check the Nervos CKB Economic Paper for details of the economic model.

 ## Governance

-As the core infrastructure of Nervos network, CKB has to evolve with the ecosystem on top of it.
-It has to keep functioning while adjusting runtime parameters or performing deeper system upgrades.
-We can see from the history that community consensus cost will stifle innovation and stagnate the ecosystem.
+As the core infrastructure of the Nervos network, CKB has to evolve with the ecosystem on top of it.
+It has to keep functioning while adjusting runtime parameters or performing larger system upgrades.
+We can see from the history that bigger community consensus cost stifles innovation and stagnates the ecosystem.

 Therefore, CKB has built-in mechanisms for liquid voting and hot deployment, making the system a self evolving network.

 ### Liquid Voting

 The voting mechanism is important for the long term stability of the Nervos system.
 For example, CKB relies on a set of system parameters to function.
-While some of the parameters can be adjusted automatically, others need opinions from community and voting.
-Fixing bugs or the proposal/deploy of new feature also need support from community.
+While some of the parameters can be adjusted automatically, others need opinions from the community with voting.
+Fixing bugs, proposing and deploying new feature also need support from community.

 CKB supports liquid voting [5] (See figure 7).
 Every cell owner, weighted by their cell capacity, can participate in the decision making process of CKB's development.
 In liquid voting, users can set their own delegates, and delegates can also set their own delegates.
 Taking into account a proposal's technicality and incentives, different proposals can have different acceptance criteria, such as participation rate and support ratio.

 Note that CKB's liquid voting is a tool to express community consensus, not one to form consensus.
 Before the votes, the community should use various communication channels to study the proposals in detail and form rough consensus.

-Please check Nervos Governance Paper for details of the the liquid voting mechanism.
+Please check the Nervos Governance Paper for details of the the liquid voting mechanism.

 ![Figure 7.
 Liquid Voting](fig7.png)
 <div align="center">Figure 7.
 Liquid Voting</div>

 ### Neuron

-Benefiting from the generality of cell model, we may implement and store some CKB's function modules in cells.
+Benefiting from the generality of the cell model, we may implement and store some CKB's function modules in cells.
 We call this type of cells Neurons.
 Neurons are of a special cell type, and the user of the neurons are the CKB itself.

 When system upgrade proposals are implemented as neurons, the community votes on its deployment with liquid voting.
 After community consensus is achieved, new neurons will be deployed to provide new features or fix bugs.
 Fine grained neuron upgrades significantly lower CKB's evolution friction.

 ## Light Client

 Strictly uniform architecture (every node has the same role, do the same thing) is currently facing serious challenges.
-On permissionless blockchains, the hardware capability of nodes vary a lot.
+On permissionless blockchains, the hardware capabilities of nodes vary a lot.
 Strictly uniform architecture not only puts high demand on user's hardware, but also fails to utilize the potential of high performant nodes.
-We see more and more users give up running full nodes and choose to run light clients or even clients rely on centralized service.
+We see more and more users give up running full nodes and choose to run light clients or even clients rely on centralized services.
 Full nodes validate all blocks and transaction data, requiring minimum external trust.
 But they are costly and inconvenient to run.
-Clients rely on centralized service give up validations and trust the central service completely to provide data.
-Light clients trade a minimum trust for great cost reduction of validation, lead to much better user experience.
+Clients relying on centralized services give up validation, and trust the central services completely to provide data.
+Light clients in Nervos trade minimum trust for the substantial cost reduction on validation, leading to much better user experience.

 At the same time, mobile devices are becoming the main way people access the Internet.
 Native applications are also becoming more popular.
-Mobile friendliness is one of the design principles of CKB.
-Nervos dapps should be able to run smoothly on mobile devices and integrate with mobile platforms seamlessly.
+Mobile friendliness is one of the design principles of the Nervos CKB.
+Nervos DApps should be able to run smoothly on mobile devices and integrate with mobile platforms seamlessly.

 CKB supports light clients.
 CKB aims to use authenticatable data structure to organize block headers, in order to substantially accelerates light clients synchronization.
-Benefiting from CKB's state focused design, light clients may obtain the latest states (P1CS) without having to repeat the computation.
-Light clients may also only subscribe to a small subset of P1 cells that they care about.
+Benefiting from CKB's state focused design, light clients can obtain the latest states (P1CS) without having to repeat the computation.
+Light clients can also only subscribe to a small subset of P1 cells that they care about.
 With minimized local storage and bandwidth requirements, Nervos' light clients could provide better DApp experiences.

 ## Summary

-Nervos CKB provides a common knowledge layer for an exciting distributed application network.
-The design of Nervos CKB focuses on state, create a more general storage model, more balanced incentives, and a scalable paradigm for distributed applications.
+Nervos CKB provides a common knowledge layer for an exciting decentralized application platform.
+The design of Nervos CKB focuses on states, with a more general storage model, more balanced incentives, and a more scalable architecture for decentralized applications.

 ## References